oracle/graaljs/graal-nodejs/doc/api/esm.md

 In the following algorithms, all subroutine errors are propagated as errors of these top-level routines unless stated otherwise.

-_defaultEnv_ is the conditional environment name priority array, `["node", "import"]`.
+_defaultConditions_ is the conditional environment name array, `["node", "import"]`.

 The resolver can throw the following errors: